Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Unlike many other career options, private security companies often hire job seekers with little to no experience in the field and then train them on the job.

-The "Rent-a-Cop" has a greatly undeserved negative reputation in today's common culture.
-However, security personnel provide a worthwhile and necessary function in many aspects of modern business, from manufacturing and retail to personal safety.
+Security personnel provide a worthwhile and necessary function in many aspects of modern business, from manufacturing and retail to personal safety.
 This security guard job description will shed some light on why you should look into donning that uniform with pride.

 What can you expect from a security guard job?